jiudaoyun/captcha/README.md

 	import "github.com/dchest/captcha"

-Package captcha implements generation and verification of image and audio CAPTCHAs.
+Package captcha implements generation and verification of image CAPTCHAs.

 A captcha solution is the sequence of digits 0-9 with the defined length.
-There are two captcha representations: image and audio.
+There is only one captcha representation: image.

 An image representation is a PNG-encoded image with the solution printed on it in such a way that makes it hard for computers to solve it using OCR.

-An audio representation is a WAVE-encoded (8 kHz unsigned 8-bit) sound with the spoken solution (currently in English, Russian, Chinese, and Japanese).
-To make it hard for computers to solve audio captcha, the voice that pronounces numbers has random speed and pitch, and there is a randomly generated background noise mixed into the sound.

 This package doesn't require external files or libraries to generate captcha representations; it is self-contained.